Oak Alley Plantation

 Dine in the Restaurant and enjoy true Cajun/Creole cuisine as well as daily specials in the Restaurant.
 Browse the wide selection of Louisiana and Oak Alley souvenirs, regional photographs and fascinating books on architecture, history and culture of the River Region.
 Grab snack or light lunch in the Cafe; Enjoy a refreshment from the Spirits Bar offering local selections while strolling the grounds.
 Stay the in the night in one of the turn of the century cottages located on the grounds and experience for the first time, in a long time, the real measure of true relaxation.

 In addition to offering a complete plantation experience for groups including tours, lunch and dinner, Oak Alley Plantation is also truly a unique experience for any special event.
 Whether it be a cocktail party, dinner party, wedding or company family picnic, Oak Alley Plantation offers professionalism and true southern hospitality with the charm of authentic Old South.
 Traditions from around the world can freely harmonize with golden days of past elegance, blend with the unequaled beauty of nature, and are captured, just for you.
 Experience, professionalism, and true southern hospitality with the charm of authentic Old South.

 Famous for many movies: Interview with a Vampire, Primary Colors, Long Hot Summer, Days of our Lives, to name a few.
 And no antebellum plantation home is without at least one ghost, running the gamut from wispy shadows to an assortment of aggressive, howling poltergeists.
 Oak Alley is no exception.

+Oak Alley offers an experience for everyone.
 So why wait...Come enjoy her beauty and dream of her rich past...